hoangvvo/benzene/README.md

 - **Super minimal and [performant](/benchmarks)**. `@benzene/http` and `@benzene/ws` purely wrap `@benzene/core`, which includes minimal dependencies and features no third-party integrations, thus avoiding unnecessary overheads.
 - **Transport & Framework agnostic**.
 Each package features generic Request, Response, or WebSocket interfaces to easily plug into any JavaScript frameworks or runtimes.
+- **Customizable runtime**.
+Use custom GraphQL implementation such as [`graphql-jit`](https://github.com/zalando-incubator/graphql-jit) or rolling your own for performance and cutting-edge features.
 - **Unopinionated and observable APIs**.
 Benzene does not include any middleware or configurations, so we can be in total control of logging, parsing, and error handling.
 - **Unified pipeline**.
 Write error handling or context creation function only once.
 Every transport handler inherits the same [Benzene instance](https://benzene.vercel.app/reference/benzene) and takes advantage of its shared configuration.
 - **Fully extensible**.
 Despite not being battery-included, it can be extended with *recipes* (like [Persisted queries](https://benzene.vercel.app/recipes/persisted-queries)) or [@benzene/extra](https://www.npmjs.com/package/@benzene/extra).